 If you do invest in a cast iron, I have a handy guide on how to season your new skillet so it cooks perfectly.

 Don't forget to pin for later when you have a cake craving ~

-Since cast iron holds heat well whatever you are baking bakes evenly.
+Since cast iron holds heat well and whatever you are baking bakes evenly.

 Maple Apple Skillet Cake